iammathew/SAJSON/README.md

 **Example:** `SAJSON animation.sam > animation.json`

+If the following error message, pops up: `Assertion failed: aNumFrames > 0 && "We don't have valid frames.", file SuperAnimCore.cpp, line 642`

+Try using the `--effect` flag like this: `SAJSON animation.sam --effect > animation.json`

 **Tip:** I personally use `.sajson` as an extension for generated json files in order to distinguish them more easily.

 ## Super Animation Explained